Oneo64/Starlattice/Technology/PowerArmor.md

 The power armour opens on the front once it's shut off, and closes when it is turned on, allowing the wearer to step in and out at any time.
 Once it's shut and activated, it is completely airtight and bio-sealed, except when the visor is opened.

-The inside of the power armour has a ventilation system and a backup oxygen tank that can sustain 8 minutes of breathing.
+The inside of the power armour has a ventilation system and a backup oxygen cylinder (6 litres, 1200 litres of air at 200 bar) that can sustain 2.5 hours of breathing, or 24 minutes if the wearer is breathing heavily.
 The power armour also increases its wearer's lifting strength by about 50%.

 **Standard modules installed in this power armor:**